Structured PhD Programme

 Before you formally apply to join the PhD programme, you must have the support of an academic supervisor for your application.
 In many universities, particularly in the United States, it is possible to join a PhD programme and then later find a suitable academic advisor/supervisor once you are already on the PhD programme.
-Here in the School of Computer Science and Statistics PhD candidates and their supervisors work together from day 1 of the programme, so you must already have agreement from an academic supervisor before you join the programme.
+Here in the School of Computer Science and Statistics PhD candidates and their supervisors work together from the very beginning of the programme.
+So you must already have agreement from an academic supervisor before you join the programme.
 If a suitable academic supervisor agrees to support your application for a Ph.D. then the next step is to apply for the programme.
 Click here for general details on how to apply for this course at Trinity College.

 - Entry requirements